Senior Samantha Martin is one stroke back of the top 15 at the Rose City Collegiate

 Boise State capped the most successful season in recent memory with a second-place effort at the Mountain West Championships, the second-best finish at a conference tournament in school history and the best showing since winning the Big Sky Championships, Oct.
 10-12, 1993.
-The team's final-round 302 (+14) tied the school single-round record at a conference tournament, as did the three-round total of 916 (+52).

 The team set the school record for highest single-semester grade-point average with a 3.68 in the spring of 2012, beginning a streak of three-consecutive semesters with the highest GPA in the department.
 The Broncos' 2013 Academic Progress Rate score of 992 was a program record (four-year average), and included a perfect score of 1,000 for 2011-12.
 The Broncos have now posted four-straight perfect single-year APR scores, and have earned a Public Recognition Award from the NCAA in each of the last two years (2013-14 and 2014-15) for having a multi-year APR score ranking in the top-10 percent nationally.

 Bird brought in a trio of highly-touted freshmen for the 2012-13 campaign, and the group did not disappoint.
-McKenzie Ford, Samantha Martin and Sammie Pless ranked 20th-natioanally in Golfstat's Freshmen Impact Rankings at the conclusion of the season.
+McKenzie Ford, Martin and Pless ranked 20th-natioanally in Golfstat's Freshmen Impact Rankings at the conclusion of the season.

 Bird joined Boise State after spending five seasons as an assistant coach at TCU.
 Her duties as assistant coach included aiding in recruiting, organizing day-to-day operations of the program and helping lead team practices and workouts.